Murtaza01/obsidian-vault/homework/drama/dr_faustus.md

-conflict to leave black magic, Faustus is convinced by Evil Angel to stay in necromancy, leaving his spirit and turning to his physical desires, wanting to rule over Emden city, and having Mephistophilis in his side he is safe from any god's harm.
+conflict to leave black magic, Faustus is convinced by Evil Angel to stay in necromancy, leaving his spirit and turning to his physical desires, wanting to rule over Emden city, and having Mephistophilis in his side he is safe from any God's harm.

 **Quote 9/ Then, Faustus stab thine arm courageously**\
 **And bind thy soul, that at some certain day**\